NorthernMechatronics/tflm_digits/training_files/README.md

 INPUT -> CONV -> POOL -> DENSE -> OUTPUT

-We may have alternating convolutional and max pooling layers:
+We may have alternating convolutional and max pooling layers, provided that we can reduce the dimensions to some degree:

 INPUT -> CONV -> CONV -> POOL -> CONV -> CONV -> POOL -> CONV -> POOL -> DENSE -> DENSE -> OUTPUT

-In some existing papers such as MobileNet, we have the following architecture:

-INPUT -> CONV -> CONV (DW) -> CONV -> CONV (DW) -> ... (repeat another 11 times) -> AVG POOL -> DENSE -> DENSE -> OUTPUT

-Note that CONV (DW) is a "depthwise convolution layer".
-Depthwise convolutions convolve over one channel in an image (e.g., either the red, green or blue channel), whereas normal convolutional layers convolve over all channels in an image.
-AVG POOL is an average pool layer (akin to a max pooling layer, but taking the average of all the numbers in a specified grid).
-In the first dense layer, all of the neurons from the previous pooling layer connect to all of the layers in the dense layer, and the second dense layer is the layer responsible for providing predictions, depending on the number of classes that exist.
+There are already different CNN models that have more complicated, deeper architectures, while still maintaining a small model size: see [AlexNet](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), [MobileNet](https://arxiv.org/pdf/1704.04861.pdf), [EfficientNet](https://arxiv.org/pdf/1905.11946v5.pdf)

 ### Model architecture: activation functions

 A crucial part of activation functions is the idea of linearity and non-linearity.
+This is explained well [in this video](https://www.youtube.com/watch?v=NkOv_k7r6no).

 Linear functions are of the form, **y = W'x + b'**, where W' is some weights matrix multipled by the input vector, and b' is the bias.
 When you input some vector into the linear activation function, the result is simply another vector.
 The problem is that if you were to take the entire set of vectors existing in a n-dimensional space, they would also map a linear function.
 Non-linear functions on the other hand, are functions which do not have a linear relationship between their variables.
 Think of functions that have curves or are piecewise.

 Part of our goals when developing a machine learning algorithm is to determine more complicated and intricate relationships of the input data.
-Using linear activation functions limits the model to learn relations between input and outputs which are linear, whereas data in the real world tends to be less straight-forward and are usually non-linear.
+Using linear activation functions limits the model to learn relations between input and outputs which are linear, whereas data in the real world tends to be less straight-forward and are non-linear.

 There are different types of functions that are useful for introducing non-linearity: ReLU, Sigmoid, Tanh and Softmax.
 For our purposes, we used ReLU and Softmax as our activation functions.
-In many articles, we'll see ReLU is largely used within a hidden layer – that is, a layer that is neither the first nor the last layer in a model.
+ReLU is mainly used within a hidden layer – that is, a layer that is neither the first nor the last layer in a model.
 The softmax function is used for the last layer in a model.

-ReLU stands for rectified linear unit.
+[ReLU stands for rectified linear unit](https://www.tensorflow.org/api_docs/python/tf/nn/relu).
 ReLU is simply defined as the piecewise function **f(x) = max{0, x}** where x is just the input value.
 Although this function apperas linear, this function is considered non-linear because it does not represent a linear function – any negative inputs automatically output zero.

-Softmax is a function that transforms some number of real numbers (K real numbers) to a probability distribution.
-Evidently, this function is used as the last activation function becaue we would like to represent the output of the neural network to some sort of probability distribution when we perform image classification.
+[Softmax](https://www.tensorflow.org/api_docs/python/tf/nn/softmax) is a function that transforms some number of real numbers (K real numbers) to a probability distribution.
+Evidently, this function is used as the last activation function becaue we would like to represent the output of the neural network to some sort of probability distribution when we perform image classification, especially multi-class classification.
+Since digit recognition involves multiple classes, using the softmax function in the last layer is a good choice.

-Similar to softmax, the sigmoid function plotted on a graph is a non-linear function with the slope at its highest marked when x = 0.
-Sigmoid and softmax are both used in classification problems, but the sigmoid function is used for binary classification (i.e., when there are two classes to choose from, or a "YES" or "NO" problem), and the softmax function is used for multi-class classification.
-Digit recognition involves multiple classes, and we proceed onwards with the softmax function.

 ### Choosing a good dataset